-that, of course, our hon.
-Foreign Minister has just now stated that he had received a report from the Indian Embassy at Colombo that the Govemment of Sri Lanka have since disowned the responsibility of that news and asked CJPI Correspondent to leave the country.
-But the fact is that the imperialist forces are fishing in troubled waters.
-And also the fact is that the US imperialists have a particular design to entrench in Sri Lanka, to have some bases and to create tension in South Asia, and thereby to destabilize the internal political situation in our country.
-It is also alarming to note that the very paper which supports the President, and possibly his own paper, the Sun, has editorially called upon the Government of Sri Lanka to close down the Embassies of countries whom they call "behind the iron curtain", and in particular of the Soviet Union and the German Democratic Republic.
-And accordingly to it also there in the press that the Government oi Sri Lanka is contemplating to call upon the Soviet Union and the German DemocraUc Republic to reduce the staff of Their Embassies.
-So, Sir. it is clear row that there are imperialist designs, and more particularly the US imperialist designs.
+SHRI DIPEN GHOSH (West Bengal): Mr. Deputy Chairman, Sir, we are equally alarmed and shocked at the latest developments that have been taking place in Sri Lanka, and more particularly at the news appearing in the newspapers that the Government of Jayawardene had sought for some assistance, including the assistance of troops. from some western powers, particularly the USA.
+To that, of course, our hon.
+Foreign Minister has just now stated that he had received a report from the Indian Embassy at Colombo that the Government of Sri Lanka have since disowned the responsibility of that news and asked UPI Correspondent ťo leave the country.
+But the fact íg that the imperialist forces are fishing in troubled waters.
+And also the fact is that the US imperialists have a particular design to entrench in Sri Lanka. to have some bases and to create tension in South Asia, and thereby to destabilize the internal political situation in our country.
+It is also alarming to note that the very paper which supports the President, and possibly his own paper, the Sun, has editorially called upon the Government of Sri Lanka to close down the Embassies of countries whom thev call "behind the iron curtain", and in particular of the Soviet Union and the German Democratic Republic.
+And accordingly to it also there in the press that the Government of Sri Lanka is contemplating to call upon the Soviet Union and the German Democratic Republic to reduce the staff of their So, Sir, it is clear now Embassies. that there are imperialist designs, and more particularly the US imperialist designs.

-And SO, my first question is whether the Government of India is inclined to take note'of this particular development that the US imperialists are making such a design so as to create tension in South Asia, to have some ^ntranched interests in Sri Lanka and to destabilise the whole political situation in and around our country.
+And so, my first question is whether the Government of India is inclined to take note of this particular development that the US imperialists are making such a design so as to treate tension in South Asia, to have some entranched interests in Sri Lanka and to destabilise the whole political situation in and around our country.

 The second point which is missing in this statement is this.
 It has also come in the papers.
-I do not know whether the Government of Sri Lanka would' go to disown this also.
-It is that the Government of Sri Lanka has banned two left parties there on the alibi that these parties are support Ing the so-called separatist movement or all these things.
-But.
-Sir, you know, the last time when I had the occasion

-[Shri Dipen Ghosh]
+I do not know whether the Government of Sri Lanka would go to disown this also.
+It is that the Government of Sri Lanka has banned two left parties there on the alibi that these parties are support ing the so-called separatist movement or all these things.
+But, Sir, you know, the last time when I had the occasion [Shri Dipen Ghosh]

-•to participate in this discussion the statement of the Foreign All', Minister, I had also stated that Ihe leaders of those parties had publicly started.
+to participate in this discussion the statement of the Foreign Affairs Minister, I had also stated that the leaders of those parties had publicly started.
 (Time bell rings)